pdp10/sbpipe/README.md

 - R 3.3.0+ (plots + statistics)
 - LaTeX 2013 (optional for report generation) (texlive-latex-base)

-Before proceeding, you should make sure that you have installed `python-dev` and `python-pip` from your package manager.
+Before proceeding, you should make sure that you have installed the following packages using your package manager:
+`libcurl4-openssl-dev`, `python-dev` and `python-pip`.

-The script `install_sb_pipe_deps.py` installs sb_pipe dependencies
+The script `sb_pipe/install_sb_pipe_deps.py` installs all sb_pipe
-(Python modules and R packages used by sb_pipe) automatically.
+dependencies (Python modules and R packages used by sb_pipe) automatically.